-1.0 INTRODUCTION
+1.0 Introduction

-Intel[®] Pentium[®] III processor has termination circuitry for the processor's AGTL+ bus.
-In a twoprocessor platform, each end of the bus must be properly terminated, whether or not both processor socket locations have processors installed.
-This document describes the design considerations for a PGA370 termination package to occupy the second PGA370 socket location and terminate the bus when there is only one processor installed in a two-processor platform.
+Intel[®] Pentium[®] III processors have termination circuitry for the processor's AGTL/AGTL+ bus.
+In a dual-processor platform, each end of the bus must be properly terminated, whether or not both processor socket locations have processors installed.
+This document describes the design considerations for a PGA370 termination package to occupy the second PGA370 socket location and terminate the bus when there is only one processor installed in a dual-processor platform.

-Although there are other possible methods to implement a bus termination package, Intel recommends that designs adhere to the bus guidelines in Section 3.
+Although there are other possible methods to implement a bus termination package, Intel® recommends that designs adhere to the bus guidelines in Section 3.
 The resistor and decoupling network schematics in this document are examples only.
 Other resistor and decoupling designs are also feasible.
 This document does not provide detail on variations to the specific design solution presented.